NAIT

 Other visiting chefs

-In addition to the Hokanson Chef in Residence program, the School of Hospitality and Culinary Arts makes an ongoing effort to connect students with industry leaders.
-Our visiting chefs include:
+In addition to the Hokanson Chef in Residence program, the Department of Culinary Arts and Professional Food Studies makes an ongoing effort to connect students with industry leaders.
+Our visiting chefs include

 • Bread expert, author and culinary instructor Peter Reinhart (May 2010)